NathOrmond/nt-redaction-back-end/README.md

 ```
 poetry install
 ```
-ps. don't push the lock file to the repo
+ps. don't push the lock file to the repo.

 To add a new dependency (eg: flask), run:
 ```